sharmaeklavya2/notes-source/src/kannada/grammar/readme.md

 2. Kannada's grammar is very similar to Hindi and very different from English.
     Hence, it's easier to learn Kannada from Hindi than from English.
     However, I couldn't find any good sources that teach Kannada from Hindi.
-    Hence, I learned from this video series (that teach Kannada from English) and 'Hindified' it, i.e., translated its (English) sentences to Hindi and used those to infer a mapping between Kannada words and concepts to their Hindi equivalents.
+    Hence, I learned from this video series (that teaches Kannada from English) and 'Hindified' it, i.e., translated its (English) sentences to Hindi and used those to infer a mapping between Kannada words and concepts to their Hindi equivalents.